yordanlp/LoadBalancer/README.md

 - GET: /api/Instance/{id}
 - GET: /api/Instance //Returns the list of instances registered

-All the other routes are cathed and redirected to the Application running in one of the instances
+All the other routes are catched and redirected to the application running in one of the instances

 ### Important (HostService)